 7.3.15 Free Issue of Material (FIM): Wherever FIM is to be issued by the Buyer, the same should be clearly stated in the RFP along with the method of safeguarding the govt. property.
-Free Issue Material (FIM) to be used as raw material would be safeguarded as per the provisions of para 6.43.2 (b) of this Manual.
-However, FIM issued for other purposes (e.g. issue of equipment or vehicle for painting/ repair/ fixture mounting etc.) would be safeguarded through a comprehensive insurance cover taken by Lab/Estt through a Nationalized Insurance Agency or their subsidiaries.
-The standard text of this clause is as under: The list of FIM are given below: (Lab has to provide the list as per the format given below)
+Free Issue Material (FIM) to be safeguarded as per the provisions of para 6.43.2 (c) and (d) of this Manual.
+The standard text of this clause is as under:

-Sl.
+The list of FIM are given below: (Lab has to provide the list as per the format given below)

+SI.
 No. Description of Store(s) Qty.
-Unit Cost Total Cos
+Unit Cost Total Cost